 Introduced to the world by the French in the 18th century, the bidet has had a really crap time getting accepted in the U.S. Misunderstood, mocked, and reviled for decades, the bidet is suddenly looking pretty good.
 And thanks to the coronavirus, bidet-makers are seeing unprecedented demand in the U.S. — relative newcomer Tushy (see below) has reported a tenfold increase in orders.

 Many modern bidets simply slide on to your existing toilet seat, attach easily to the same water source your toilet uses, and spray a clean stream of temperature-controlled water.
 The other option, of course, is toilet paper: Using suddenly scarce scratchy paper to awkwardly remove the remnants of poop without getting entirely clean and then tossing the filthy wads of said paper back into the landfill.
 Sounds civilized!

 One of Amazon's most popular models, the GenieBidet has a nozzle that gives you a refreshing water cleanse, eliminating the need for harsh toilet paper.
 It has a contoured seat, and cleans both your butt and your frontal area.
 It's easy to install, easy to use, but not so easy on the eyes.
 Meaning, the nozzle is in plain view.
 But that being said, it gives you a very good cleaning and leaves you feeling nice and fresh.

+The SlimEdge is a snap to install and has a nice, narrow profile.
 The dual-nozzle spray is easily adjusted with the turn of a knob.
-While there’s not a warm-water option, its low cost makes the SlimEdge a good choice for someone unsure about the bidet lifestyle.
+While there’s not a warm-water option, its low cost makes the SlimEdge a good choice for someone interested in testing out the bidet waters.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.